Key Learning Points

-Acupuncture ear points, (also known as auricular acupuncture points or acupuncture points in the ear), can complement treatment on your body's channels or meridians of acupuncture.
+Acupuncture ear points, (also known as auricular acupuncture points or acupuncture points in the ear), can complement treatment on the acupuncture channels on your body.

 What are the advantages of acupuncture ear points?